 Appointments (phone and in-person)

-You can email your questions to your academic advisor and receive a response within 24-48 hours.
+You can email your questions to your academic advisor and receive a response within 24-48 business hours.
+During peak periods (the first week of the term, the last week of the term, and the start of registration) responses may occur within 72 business hours.
 Email should be a supplement to phone or in-person advising, as many issues are complex and require thoughtful discussion.
+Emails must be sent from your NSU email account, and should contain your full name, NSU ID, and phone number so your advisor may assist you.

 In order to be successful in your academic career, it is essential to stay informed, plan effectively, and engage in proactive, positive decision-making and problem-solving.
 Your academic advisor is here to help!